AAA: What Are The Best Essential Oils For Cleaning?

 Essential Oils That Protect

 First and foremost, you want to clean to protect yourself and those in your home from harmful environmental factors.
-Luckily, there are many essential oils for cleaning that can help.
+But luckily, essential oils can effectively be used through inhalation and topical use.
+Essential oils for cleaning are also trending.

 A study performed in Algeria evaluated the antifungal activity of Lemongrass in vitro.
 It was concluded that Lemongrass essential oil is a promising antifungal agent.